gzhelezo/cs330-fall2019/assign/assign04_sol.md

 ---
 layout: default
 course_number: CS330
-title: "Assignment 3: Chapter 2"
+title: "Assignment 3: Chapter 2 Solutions"
 ---

-# Chapter 2 Homework
+# Chapter 2 Homework Solutions

 ### R6 (10 pts).
 Suppose you wanted to do a transaction from a remote client to a server as fast as possible.
 Would you use UDP or TCP?
 Why?